TBoonX/oops_caller_image/README.md

 # oops_caller_image
-An image for docker which uses your ttl file, sends it to OOPs and returns the result
+An image for docker which uses your ttl file, sends it to OOPS and returns the result